 Suppose your dog stays upstairs most time of the day and suffers from urinary incontinence.
 So, this can be a reason why your dog pee upstairs (even it wanted to go outside)

-So, if your dog still young and you noticed that he urinates unknowingly, it’s time to meet the vet.
+So, if your dog is still young and you noticed that he urinates unknowingly, it’s time to meet the vet.

 Recommended reading: Do Dobermans Pee A Lot?
 [Complete Guide]